jdsumsion/git-ged/README.md

 ### Contributing

-If you'd like to hack on Grit, follow these instructions.
+If you'd like to hack on git-ged, follow these instructions.
 To get all of the dependencies, install the gem first.

 1. Fork the project to your own account